NetApp/FSx-ONTAP-samples-scripts/Monitoring/ingest_nas_audit_logs_into_cloudwatch/README-MANUAL.md

 ```
 - You have applied the necessary SACLs to the files you want to audit.
 The knowledge base article linked above provides guidance on how to do this.

-You can either create the following items before running the CloudFormaiton script, or allow it to create the items for you.
 - AWS Endpoints.
 Since the Lambda function runs within your VPC it will not have access to the Internet, even if you can access the Internet from the Subnet it runs from.
 Therefore, there needs to be an VPC endpoint for all the AWS services that the Lambda function uses.
 Specifically, the Lambda function needs to be able to access the following AWS services:
   - FSx.